 On 12 December 2019, Boris Johnson won a majority in the UK General Election and reaffirmed his commitment to ‘get Brexit done‘ by 31 January 2020.

 On 23 January 2020, the European Union (Withdrawal Agreement) Act received Royal Assent.
 This is the legislation that will implement the withdrawal agreement negotiated by the UK and the EU.

-This paper provides a timeline of the major events leading up to the referendum and subsequent dates of note, looking ahead to expected events as the UK and EU negotiate Britain’s exit.
+This paper provides a timeline of the major events leading up to the referendum and subsequent dates of note, including Brexit Day itself.